phac-nml/snvphyl-galaxy/docs/examples/escherichia-coli.md

 Once a proper paired-end dataset collection **ec-paired-reads** is constructed, the SNVPhyl workflow can be run on the uploaded data.
 To run the workflow, please do the following.

 1. At the very top of the Galaxy page, select **Workflow**.
 This should bring you to a page where you can select from a number of installed workflows.
-Please select **imported: SNVPhyl v0.2 Paired-End (invalid positions)** and click **Run**.
+Please select the **Paired-End invalid positions workflow** and click **Run**.

 2. Adjust the main parameters.
 Displayed in the **Workflow Parameters** at the top of the screen.
 For this example, please set to: